 The course begins by using a few chords to make grooves and rhythms.
 Especially for adult and teen learners, this is an encouraging start.
 Rather than learning the grammar of the musical language, you’re getting a feel for music-making right away.

-By the end of the first Book 1: Party Time, you should be able to play a convincing pop-style piano on most songs.
-When you finish Book 3: Chord Magic, you’re playing things that actually sound kind of interesting.
+By the end of the first Book 1, part 2, you should be able to play a convincing pop-style piano on most songs.
+When you finish Book 3: Incredible Inversions, you’re playing things that actually sound kind of interesting.